Texas A&M fires coach Jimbo Fisher, a move that will cost the school $75M

-“After very careful analysis of all the components related to Texas A&M football, I recommended to President (Mark) Welsh and then Chancellor (John) Sharp that a change in the leadership of the program was necessary in order for Aggie football to reach our full potential and they accepted my decision," Texas A&M athletic director Ross Bjork said in a statement.
-"We appreciate Coach Fisher’s time here at Texas A&M and we wish him the best in his future endeavors.”

 Instead of winning a title, Fisher went 45-25 and 27-21 in the Southeastern Conference, never winning more than nine games in any season.
-The Aggies are 6-4 with two games left, coming off a 51-10 victory against Mississippi State on Saturday night in College Station, Texas.
+The Aggies are 6-4 with two games left, coming off a 51-10 victory against Mississippi State on Saturday night.

+Texas A&M athletic director Ross Bjork met with university president Mark Welsh and Texas A&M system chancellor John Sharp earlier this week and told them that a coaching change was “absolutely necessary.”

+“The assessment that I delivered was that we are not reaching our full potential,” Bjork said Sunday.
+“We are not in the championship conversation and something was not quite right about our direction and the plan.”

 That contract was extended back to 10 years after he led the Aggies to a 9-1 record during the 2020 pandemic season, by far A&M's best year under Fisher.